 MGAHINGA NATIONAL PARK

 Located in the southern part of Uganda, Mgahinga is covered by 33km2 making It Uganda’s smallest National park.
-It’s famously known for harbouring Uganda’s endangered mountain gorillas.
+It’s famously known for harboring Uganda’s endangered mountain gorillas.
 And also known for its Golden monkeys another rare species of primates in Uganda.
-In Mgahinga is also where you find the Virunga ranges that lies along the border region of Uganda, Congo and Rwanda and this has also become another centre piece of attraction cause many visit the place in order to stand at a point where you stationed in three different countries at the same time.
+In Mgahinga is also where you find the Virunga ranges that lie along the border region of Uganda, Congo, and Rwanda and this has also become another centerpiece of attraction cause many visits the place in order to stand at a point where you stationed in three different countries at the same time.
 Activities that can be carried out while in Mgahinga: birding, cultural encounters with the famous Batwa.

 LAKE MBURO NATIONAL PARK

-Located in the western part of Uganda in between two districts of Mbarara and Masaka Lake Mburo was initially gazetted in 1993 and in the year of 1983 it was up graded to a National park.
-As you are travelling to Lake Mburo you as well get a chance to see one of Uganda’s most tourist attraction, the line that marks 00 (Equator).
-Normally as people are travelling past the Equator it’s a culture that they have a stopover at the beautiful place for a photographic break.
+Located in the western part of Uganda in between two districts of Mbarara and Masaka Lake Mburo was initially gazetted in 1993 and in the year of 1983, it was upgraded to a National park.
+As you are traveling to Lake Mburo you as well get a chance to see one of Uganda’s most tourist attraction, the line that marks 00 (Equator).
+Normally as people are traveling past the Equator it’s a culture that they have a stopover at the beautiful place for a photographic break.
 Though being small it has a few rare things that you will find in Lake Mburo and no other parks, it is the only park where you find the Impalas, Antelopes and the Elands.
 You also find many herds of Buffalos and Zebras.
-With its different activities like horse- bark riding safaris, safari on foot that is only done in Lake Mburo.Activities that can be carried out while in Lake Mburo: birding, game drives among others.
+With its different activities like a horse- bark riding safaris, safari on foot that is only done in Lake Mburo.Activities that can be carried out while in Lake Mburo: birding, game drives among others.

 MOUNT ELGON NATIONAL PARK

-Located in the Eastern part of Uganda – Kenya boarder, known as the oldest, largestextinct volcanic mountain and 4thworld’s highest mountain.
+Located in the Eastern part of Uganda – Kenya border, known as the oldest, large extinct volcanic mountain and 4thworld’s highest mountain.
 Mountain Elgon has a number of 300 bird species, and a few mammal species i.e. small antelopes and forest monkeys.
 A climb on the deserted plains of Mount.
 Elgon unveils a magnificent view while at the peak.
-Activities that can be carried out while in Mount Elgon National park: Hiking, nature walks, cultural encounters like the Bagisu where to get a chance to see how the male are circumcised, commonly known as (Mbaalu).
+Activities that can be carried out while in Mount Elgon National park: Hiking, nature walks, cultural encounters like the Bagisu where to get a chance to see how the male is circumcised, commonly known as (Mbaalu).